codereligion/flux/README.md

 Feel free to add a handy git alias for the last command to your `.git/config` or `~/.gitconfig` if you find the command to noisy.
 I sure do ;)

+    git config --global alias.update-dispatcher 'subtree pull -P git-hooks-dispatcher git@github.com:whiskeysierra/git-hooks-dispatcher.git master'

+You can now run updates in any of your projects with:

+    git update-dispatcher

 ## Uninstall

 To uninstall the dispatcher, use: